☰ Menu

 If I install a wood stove in a foam insulated home, will it rob all the oxygen out of the air, or what steps do I need to take to insure my fire gets the proper air it needs?
 Also, does my attic need to be vented like if I install spray foam?
 Or does it need to be sealed where no air can enter?

 Realizing the need to consider proper ventilation is a very important first step when you install spray polyurethane foam in your house.
 Now that you’re installing a wood stove, it is even more critical.
 Not being a ventilation expert, I would recommend first contacting the stove manufacturer to determine how to provide proper ventilation.
 They may be able to help to ensure it works properly and doesn’t cause any issues.
-I’d like to point you to this document and advise you consult with a ventilation expert that I can recommend.
-See section 6.4 in this document.

 I don’t quite understand your second question.
 The choice to provide a conditioned or vented attic typically depends on if you have HVAC equipment or ducts in your attic.
 If you attic is void of air ducts or HVAC equipment, the most energy efficient option would be to provide a good air seal on your attic floor, seal up any penetrations and create a vented attic.
 You would put the insulation on the attic floor.
 If there are HVAC ducts in your attic, creating a conditioned attic where the insulation is under the roof deck is a good option.
 This puts the HVAC equipment inside the thermal envelop.